thexqin/facade-inspection-costing/README.md

 2.  **Homography/Perspective Correction (OpenCV):** Use the Python library **OpenCV** to calculate the **Homography matrix**.
 This matrix uses the known dimensions of reference object (e.g., 12 inches) compared to its size in pixels (e.g., 200 pixels) to find the ratio for that specific plane in the image.
 This technique mathematically flattens the facade plane in the image, correcting for skew.

-3.  **Scale Factor Calculation:** Once corrected, you calculate the scale:
+3.  **Scale Factor Calculation:** Once corrected, we calculate the scale:
     $$\text{Scale Factor (SF)} = \frac{\text{Real-World Length}}{\text{Pixel Length}}$$
     $$\text{Example: } SF = \frac{1 \text{ ft}}{200 \text{ pixels}}$$